sanity-io/sanity-template-remix-clean/README.md

 The following commands are meant to be run in **both** the `/app` and `/studio` folders.

-1. `npm install` to install dependencies
+1. `pnpm install` to install dependencies
-2. `npm create sanity@latest init --env`, this will:
+2. `cd studio && pnpm sanity init --env .env.local`, this will:

 - ask you to select or create a Sanity project and dataset
-- output a `.env` file with appropriate variables
+- output a `.env.local` file with appropriate variables

-- _(or use `sanity init --env` if you have the CLI installed)_
+3.  `cp ./studio/.env.local ./app/.env`.

-3. `npm run dev` to start the development server
+4. Start the development servers using `pnpm dev`

 Your Remix app should now be running on [http://localhost:3000/](http://localhost:3000/) and Studio on [http://localhost:3333/](http://localhost:3333/).